Kenneth, stem cell donor

 Things to consider:

-• You’ll have to travel from home to your collection centre for the medical, but we’ll try to get a nurse to you for any repeat blood tests if that’s more convenient.
+• You’ll have to travel from home to your collection centre for the medical, but we’ll try to get a nurse to you for any repeat blood tests if that’s more convenient

-• There can be a lot of waiting around during donation – it can help to bring something to read, listen to, or work on in any unexpected down time.
+• There can be a lot of waiting around during donation – it can help to bring something to read, listen to, or work on

 For Peripheral Blood Stem Cell (PBSC) donation specifically: